XYZboom/CrossLangFuzzer/README.md

 It may take about 1-2 hours for Gradle to download the required dependencies **in Kotlin Runner**.
 And about 15 minutes to compile the Kotlin Runner.
 We will make an independent Kotlin Runner in the future.

-For Kotlin Runner, you should publish CrossLangFuzzer into your local maven repository.
+For Kotlin Runner, you may publish CrossLangFuzzer into your local maven repository.
 ```bash
 cd CrossLangFuzzer
 # in CrossLangFuzzer